Class-Based Unit Tests

 Explore different ways to run tests.

-DiagnosticsRecordingPlugin plugin that records diagnostics on test results.
+Programmatically access the diagnostics that the testing framework records on test results.

 This example shows how to add a plugin to the test runner.